flywirecorp/flycomponents/README.md

 # Flycomponents

-Flycomponents is a set a react UI components used to create payment forms in Flywire.
+Flycomponents is a set of react UI components used to create payment forms in Flywire.

 ## Installation